 Some useful tools

-- Smaply is a tool that helps manage personas and define user journeys.
+- Smaply tool that helps manage personas and define user journeys.

 - Similar Web’s free trial allows you to monitor key metric of website performance vs a select competitor set.